All Episodes

 Thank you.

-Um I just listened to this press conference that you get, and um I've heard what Kerry said yesterday.
+I just listened to this press conference at Egypt and I've heard what Kerry said yesterday.

-And, you know, I'm I'm just so thankful that this man is is not the president, because if you can say what he said yesterday so clearly, and I understood it, you know, so and I'm a not very smart.
+And, you know, I'm just so thankful that this man is not the president because if you can say what he said yesterday so clearly, and I understood it, you know, so and I'm afraid that I'm obviously not very smart, but I understood what he said when he impugned our truths.

-I mean, if he just now were in part of negotiating for on my behalf as an American citizen with a foreign power, I mean, i one day it's one thing, the next day it's it's something coming.
+I mean, if this man were in charge of negotiating for on my behalf as an American citizen with a foreign power, I mean, one day it's one thing.

-How can how can you depend when when somebody is so mentally I mean, there's really no other word for it except unstable.
+How can you depend when somebody is so mentally, I mean, there's really no other word for it except unstable.

-Because you know, you either say what say what you mean or mean what you say.
+Because, you know, you either say what you mean or mean what you say.

 Well, wait a second.